n6ls0n/learn-opengl-playground/README.md

 - Normal mapping can also be used as a tool to replace high-vertex meshes with low-vertex meshes without losing too much detail

+- When tangent vectors are calculated on larger meshes tha share a considerable amount of vertices, the tangent vectors are generally averaged to give nice and smooth results.
+A problem with this approach is that the three TBN vectors could end up non-perpendicular which means the resulting TBN matrix would no longer be orthogonal.
+Normal mapping would only be slightly off with a non-orthogonal TBN matrix, but it's still something that we can improve

+- Using a mathematical trick called thr Gram-Schmidt process, we can re-orthogonalize the TBN vectors such that each vector is again perpendicular to the other vectors

 #### Parallax Mapping

 #### HDR